 850 Essington Road #200

-Illinois Continuity of Care consists of 13 Chapters statewide.
+Illinois Continuity of Care consists of 16 Chapters statewide, 9 of which are currently active.
 Chapters: Roll over any region for Chapter name.
 Click any region for More Information.
-President Counties Served: Counties Served: President County Served: Counties Served: Counties Served: President Counties Served: Counties Served: Counties Served: President Counties Served: Counties Served: President Counties Served: President Counties Served: Counties Served:
+President Counties Served: Counties Served: President County Served: Counties Served: Counties Served: President Counties Served: President Counties Served: Counties Served: Counties Served: President Counties Served: President Counties Served: Counties Served: President Counties Served: President Counties Served: Counties Served: President

 Heart of Illinois